tsuru/tsuru/docs/services/mysql-example.rst

     $ tsuru env-set --app mysql-api MYSQLAPI_SHARED_SERVER=192.168.123.131
     # Here you'll also need to set up a externally accessible endpoint to be used by the apps that are using the service
     $ tsuru env-set --app mysql-api MYSQLAPI_SHARED_SERVER_PUBLIC_HOST=192.168.123.131
+    # Here the mysql user to manage the shared databases
+    $ tsuru env-set -a mysql-api MYSQLAPI_SHARED_USER=tsuru
+    $ tsuru env-set -a mysql-api MYSQLAPI_SHARED_PASSWORD=password

 More information about the ways you can work with that api you can found `here <https://github.com/globocom/mysqlapi#choose-your-configuration-mode>`_.